karanthakakr04/devops-bootcamp-exercises/7 - Container with Docker/chapter7-exercises.md

 > [!IMPORTANT]
 > My `<nexus-host>` is `localhost` and `<repository-port>` is `8083`.

-- [ ] Task 5: Build and push the Java application Docker image
+- [ ] Task 5: Build the Java application Docker image
   - Open a terminal and navigate to the directory containing the Dockerfile for your Java application.
   - Build the Docker image with a tag that includes the Nexus repository URL: